Magical Meow Meow Taruto: Humans

-Iori is Taruto's kind master.
-He is very gentle but easy-going.
-His hobby is making all kinds of sweets and foods, and he is very good at it.
-He is very affectionate towards Taruto, but, since he is a human, cannot understand her and sometimes frustrates her when she is trying to communicate with him, but he seems to only hear cat language because he cannot understand her.
-He is smitten with Anzuko Domyoji, but she shows no interest in him whatsoever.
+Iori is Taruto's easygoing, gentle, and kind master.
+He is affectionate towards Taruto, but cannot understand her and sometimes makes her when she is trying to communicate with him due to being a human.
+However, Iori seems to only hear cat language because he cannot understand her.
+Iori is smitten with Anzuko Dōmyōji, but she shows no interest in him either.